 Landlord Tenant Disputes FAQs

-- Should I seek help in settling a landlord tenant dispute out of court?
+- Should I seek help in resolving a landlord-tenant dispute out of court?

-As it often happens, there may come a time during a tenancy when a landlord tenant dispute arises.
-These disputes can pop up over many different issues including lease agreements, tenant rights, responsibility for repairs to the property, rent, eviction and more.
-However, in most situations, lawyers and court time should be the last choice for resolving these concerns.
+As it often happens, there may come a time during a tenancy when a landlord-tenant dispute arises.
+These disputes can pop up over many different issues including lease agreements regarding rental property, tenant rights, responsibility for repairs to the property, rent, eviction, and more.
+However, in most situations, lawyers and court time should be the last option for resolving these concerns.

-There are several helpful hints that can be both landlords and tenants can follow that will help avoid litigation:
+There are several self-help tips that both residential landlords and tenants can follow that will help avoid litigation:

-- Study the lease contract carefully and be well advised of your legal rights and responsibilities according to federal, state and local laws.
+- Study the lease terms of the rental agreement carefully and know your legal rights and responsibilities according to federal, state, and local laws.

-- Be sure to make hard copies and notes of all correspondence regarding any problems with the property or the tenancy.
+- Make hard copies and notes of all correspondence regarding any problems with the property or the tenancy.

-When both open communication and mediation fail, the last resort for many landlord tenant disputes is in small claims court.
-Small claims court can generally only hear limited types of cases, and the cases must involve some amount of money, like past due rent or an un-returned security deposit.
+When both open communication and mediation fail, the last resort for many landlord-tenant disputes is in small claims court.
+Small claims court can generally only hear limited types of cases, and the cases must involve some amount of money, like rent increase, unpaid rent, or an unreturned security deposit for the rental unit.

 Because of the nature of small claims courts, the court fees are generally low and can even be waived in certain instances and for certain parties.
-As well, both parties will save on attorney's fees because you are not required to bring an attorney to your case in small claims court.
+Both parties can also save on attorney's fees because you are not required to bring an attorney to your case in small claims court.
 Indeed, some states, like California, do not even allow parties to bring lawyers to small claims court.